dtm-labs/en.dtm.pub/docs/deploy/base.md

 ## Overview
 DTM can be divided into three roles, application program (AP), resource manager (RM), and transaction manager (TM).
-AP and RM are business microservices, with DTM SDK integrated.
+AP and RM are business micro-services, with DTM SDK integrated.
 Their deployment is done with the business without separate deployment.
 On the other hand, DTM needs separate deployment.